Getting Prepared: Before You Arrive in Ontario

 You can get a sense of the salaries offered in Canada for various positions by reviewing websites like:

 It may be helpful to know the cost of living in different areas of the province.
-You can find more information in the Settlement.Org What are the monthly living expenses for a family of 3? article.
+For more information on living expenses, see the What are the monthly living expenses for a family of 3? article.

 Workplace Culture